pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 * `FINE`: Details that are not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size

+### Model implementation

+The model component internally uses various classes to model the data of the application.

+#### The task classes

+Task Tracker is able to store floating tasks, deadline tasks and event tasks.
+These are modeled as separate `FloatingTask`, `DeadlineTask` and `EventTask` classes respectively.
+Each class contains the fields specific to each type of task.
+For instance, `DeadlineTask` has a `due` field which stores its due datetime, while `EventTask` has both `start` and `end` fields which stores its starting datetime and ending datetime respectively.

+These classes inherit from a common `Task` abstract base class, which contains their common fields.

+The task classes are all guranteed to be immutable POJOs.

+#### The `TaskBook` class

+The `TaskBook` class stores the lists of floating tasks, deadline tasks and event tasks.
+It is an internal class of the Model component -- external components can only access its data via the `ReadOnlyTaskBook` or `Model` interface.

+#### The `ReadOnlyTaskBook` interface

+The `ReadOnlyTaskBook` interface provides a read-only view to a `TaskBook` object.

+#### The `Config` class

+The `Config` class stores various configuration settings.
+It is an internal class of the Model component -- external components can only access its data via the `ReadOnlyConfig` or `Model` interface.

+#### The `ReadOnlyConfig` interface

+The `ReadOnlyConfig` interface provides a read-only view to a `Config` object.

+#### The `ModelManager` class

+The `ModelManager` class implements the `Model` interface, and provides access to the model data while hiding the internal complexity of its various classes.
+All external components can only interact with the model data via this class.

 ### UI implementation

 As mentioned in the [UI component architecture overview](#ui-component), the UI